hknd23/idcempy/docs/idcempy_tutorial.rst

 Examples
 ========

 The examples below demonstrate how to use the `IDCeMPy` package to estimate the inflated discrete choice models ZiOP(C), MiOP(C), and GiMNL.
-The example code files, with rough calculation of model run time, are available in the `/examples <https://pypi.org/project/idcempy/>`__ directory
+ The example code files, with rough calculation of model run time, are available in the `/examples <https://github.com/hknd23/idcempy/tree/main/examples>`__ directory.

 Zero-inflated Ordered Probit (ZiOP) Model without Correlated Errors
 --------------------------------------------------------------------